Ukraine

 In 2020 and 2021, COVID-19 presented significant challenges to people and organisations around the globe.
 In response to the global effects of COVID-19 on businesses, Ukraine has implemented tax incentives to support its economy, introducing temporary changes to the tax and labour legislation, aimed at mitigating the impact of COVID-19 on Ukrainian businesses and individuals.

 As a result of the ongoing confrontation with the Russian Federation, which escalated from 24 February 2022, the territories of Crimea and some territories of Donetsk, Luhansk, Kherson, and Zaporizhzhia regions are currently treated as ‘temporarily occupied’ with a specific legal regime.
 New territories that are de facto occupied by the Russian Federation as a result of escalation of the Russian Federation military invasion may be declared as Temporarily Occupied Territories subject to the decision of the National Security and Defense Council of Ukraine enacted by the Decree of the President of Ukraine.
 Active military actions between Ukraine and Russian armies take place in the East and South of Ukraine.
 The war had significant negative impact on the economy of Ukraine, with a 30% reduction of GDP in 2022.
-However, in 2024, Ukrainian GDP is expected to grow by 3.2% according to various reputable analysts and organisations (e.g. World Bank).
+However, in 2024, Ukrainian GDP has grown by 3.2% according to various reputable analysts and organisations (e.g. World Bank).

 Ukraine signed the Association Agreement with the European Union, and it has come into force starting 1 September 2017.
 Moreover, Ukraine was granted the status of EU member candidate on 22 June 2022.
 Reforms and significant changes in local legislation are needed in order for Ukraine to meet the business standards and principles familiar to the EU investors.